clouds1729/Chess_x360/Online/README.md

 ### What's Next?

-We're excited to see what other game ideas the community comes up with.
-One of our team's favorites is Settlers of Catan.
-If you're out there, Klaus Teuber, perhaps you should give it some consideration.

----

 Hopefully this example inspires you to leverage Google Drive for your own multiplayer game projects.
 Enjoy playing Drive Chess and happy coding!

 ---